minio/docs/source/security/IAM/iam-policies.rst

    }

-- For the ``Statement.Action`` array, specify one or more :ref:`supported S3 actions <minio-auth-authz-pbac-actions>`.
+- For the ``Statement.Action`` array, specify one or more :ref:`supported S3 actions <minio-policy-actions>`.
 MinIO deployments supports a subset of AWS S3 actions.

 - For the ``Statement.Resource`` key, you can replace the ``*`` with